harshkanth/Becdeg-docs/docs/whybecdeg.md

 ## The soul behind the site

-This site, BECDEG, serves as a **living portfolio**—not just of my professional work, but also of my philosophy:
+This site, BECDEG, serves as a **living portfolio**, not just of my professional work, but also of my philosophy:
 **Work should carry meaning, connection, and a personal spark.**

 Every article, document, or strategy I create is guided by the values that BECDEG embodies: